w568w/typst-slides-fudan/README.md

 > **Note**
 >
 > Since `demo.typ` references the libraries and themes in the `themes` directory, please do NOT move `demo.typ` to other directories, otherwise Typst will fail to compile.
+However, the file name can be changed at will.

 ## To-do list
 Check the [Chinese version](README.zh-CN.md) for more details.